A Charmed Life - Cover

 “Dad taught me well.
 When did you figure it out?”

-“I didn’t.
-When your father handed me the invoice, I was stunned at how low it was.
-He said to me, ‘Jeff let me know a friend would be bringing her car in and what its problem might be.’
-Your dad hooked a thumb at the wall behind the counter when I asked who he meant.
+“I didn’t, actually.
+When he handed me the invoice I was stunned at how low it was.
+He said to me, ‘Jeff let me know a friend would be bringing her car in, and what the problem might be with it.’
+It didn’t click who he was talking about until your dad hooked a thumb at the wall behind the counter.
 You’d think I would have noticed the eight-by-ten photos of you under that flag when I walked in.”

 “I don’t know, Connie.
 I tend to blend into the background.”